 ECSS-Q-ST-70-12_1200036

-PCB thickness shall be measured from bottom insulation to top insulation.
+PCB thickness over laminate shall be measured from bottom laminate to top laminate.

 1 The manufacturing tolerance is provided by the PCB manufacturer.

-2 It is important to include the manufacturing tolerance of 10% in conformance with the requirement 7.6.b.2 from the ECSS-Q-ST-70-11.
+2 It is important to include the manufacturing tolerance of 10% in conformance with the requirement 6.2.3.f.2 from the ECSS-Q-ST-70-60.

-3 Tolerances on individual copper clad laminate of 100 µm is about ± 18%.
-Tolerance on the total PCB stack is typically lower.
+3 Tolerances on individual copper clad laminate of 100 µm is about ± 18% for class B. Tolerance on the total PCB stack is typically lower.

 4 Specific requirements for maximum thickness over metal surface finish are specified in the PCB definition dossier.

+5 In case the build-up includes solder mask, it is good practice to specify that the measurement of total PCB thickness includes solder mask.
+Alternatively, in case the measurement can be done on an area without solder mask, it is good practice to specify the PCB thickness measurement accordingly.

 Polyimide PCB

 ECSS-Q-ST-70-12_1200037

-The thickness as-manufactured of a rigid and rigid-flex polyimide PCB shall be ≤ 4,0 mm.
+The thickness as-manufactured of a rigid and rigid-flex polyimide PCB should be ≤ 4,0 mm.

 ECSS-Q-ST-70-12_1200387